 Shipper and a Biomethane Seller.

-A Shipper can only act as a Shipper for the Gas Supplier, Direct Consumer or Biomethane Seller when the Player Relationship has been registered in the Register of Players.
+A Shipper can only act as a Shipper for the Gas Supplier, Direct Consumer or Biomethane Seller when Energinet has been timely notified about the Player Relation.
 The establishment of a Player Relation is conditional on Energinet receiving notifications of the relation from both the relevant Player (Gas Supplier, Direct Consumer or Biomethane Seller) and the Shipper.
-Energinet records Player Relationships in the Register of Players.

 A Gas Supplier or Biomethane Seller can only establish a portfolio/shipper relation to one Shipper at a time.